 The Cromhout House (Cromhouthuis) in Amsterdam is a large 17th century merchant house on the Herengracht canal.
-The Biblical Museum (Bijbelsmuseum) on the top floor is one of the oldest museums in the Netherlands.
+The Biblical Museum (Bijbelsmuseum) on the top floor was one of the oldest museums in the Netherlands.

 The Cromhout House: Commissioned in 1660 by wealthy merchant Jacob Cromhout, there are actually 4 canal houses together which were designed by Dutch architect Philips Vingboons and completed in 1662.

 The main highlights of the house include a magnificent oval staircase which was made in 1717, the rear hall with Jacob de Wit ceiling painting and 2 preserved kitchens.

 At the rear there is a fine landscaped garden with biblical plants, pond and sculptures.

 The house features the collections of the Cromhout family including portraits, paintings, silver, period furniture and an assortment of curiosities.

-The Biblical Museum: The top floor museum contains a unique collection of Judeo-Christian artefacts.
+The Biblical Museum: The top floor museum contained a unique collection of Judeo-Christian artefacts.
 The main house was acquired by the Dutch Bible Association in the 19th century.

 The museum was founded by Dutch minister Leendert Schouten (1828-1905) who’s life work was undoubtedly his construction of the Tabernacle model – which depicts the portable shrine of the Israelites after their exodus from Egypt.

-There are also some antiquities from Egypt including mummified remains.
+There were also some antiquities from Egypt including mummified remains.

-The vaulted cellar in the house contains the Bible Room with a rich collection of bibles from original clay tablets (3000BC) to 17th century illustrated Dutch bibles.
+The vaulted cellar in the house contained the Bible Room with a rich collection of bibles from original clay tablets (3000BC) to 17th century illustrated Dutch bibles.